Geography of El Salvador: Plate tectonics

 El Salvador, along with the rest of Central America, is one of the most seismologically active regions on earth, situated atop three of the large tectonic plates that constitute the Earth's surface.
 The motion of these plates causes the area's earthquake and volcanic activity.

 Most of Central America and the Caribbean Basin rests on the relatively motionless Caribbean Plate.
 The Pacific Ocean floor, however, is being carried northeast by the underlying motion of the Cocos Plate.
 Ocean floor material is largely composed of basalt, which is relatively dense; when it collides with the lighter granite rocks of Central America, the ocean floor is forced down under the land mass, creating the deep Middle America Trench that lies off the coast of El Salvador.

 The subduction of the Cocos Plate accounts for the frequency of earthquakes near the coast.
 As the rocks constituting the ocean floor are forced down, they melt, and the molten material pours up through weaknesses in the surface rock, producing volcanoes and geysers.

 North of El Salvador, Mexico and most of Guatemala are riding on the westward-moving North American Plate that butts against the northern edge of the stationary Caribbean Plate in southern Guatemala.
-The grinding action of these two plates creates a fault (similar to the San Andreas fault in California) that runs the length of the valley of the Rio Motagua in Guatemala.
+The grinding action of these two plates creates a fault (similar to the San Andreas fault in California) that runs the length of the valley of the Río Motagua in Guatemala.
 Motion along this fault is the source of earthquakes in northernmost El Salvador.